Can You Evict a Tenant if You Sell Your House in Tacoma, WA?

 Providing Proper Notice to Tenants

 When owners of rental properties in Tacoma need to inform renters about changes, such as when a home is sold, they must follow specific rules.
-A good piece of writing is very important.
 Renters in Washington are required by law to get this warning.
 This gives them time to adjust to changes, such as the possibility that their lease will end or having to work with new owners.
-Most of the time, the owner must provide 20 days’ written notice before terminating a month-to-month lease.
+Generally, the owner must provide 20 days’ written notice before terminating a month-to-month lease.
 The rule stops quick evictions and makes it easy to move when a house is sold.
 This keeps renters in Tacoma safe.
 You need to know exactly what these signs mean.
-It is the law in Washington that renters must be given a one-day notice prior to moving out.
-Here is where you should write down when the renter has to leave and the reason, such as when the lease ends or the house is sold.
+It is the law in Washington that renters must be given a one-day notice prior to vacating the premises.
+Here is where you should record the date the renter must leave and the reason, such as when the lease ends or the house is sold.
 If renters don’t break their lease, they should be given a notice at the end of the term.

 Handling Tenant Inquiries During the Sale Process